Amazon Music vs Apple Music: Which Streaming Service Wins in 2026?

-Streaming music services are everywhere, offering millions of songs at your fingertips, and they compete on a huge scale to get your attention.
+Streaming music services are everywhere, offering millions of songs at your fingertips.
+But when it comes to the big names, Apple Music vs Amazon Music, or even Spotify vs Apple Music vs Amazon Music... things get competitive fast.
 But with so many options, choosing the right one can be overwhelming, and a bit confusing.
 Two of the biggest players, Amazon Music and Apple Music, have their own strengths and weaknesses.
 Which one is worth your money?
-Let’s compare them across pricing, music libraries, sound quality, interface, and features to find out.
+Let's compare them across pricing, music libraries, sound quality, interface, and features to find out.

 Comparison Table

-Amazon Music Unlimited costs $10.99 per month for standard subscribers.
-Amazon Prime members get a discount, paying $9.99 per month or $99 per year.
-It’s important to note that Amazon Music Unlimited is different from Amazon Prime Music, which is included with Prime but offers a much smaller library.
+Amazon Music Unlimited costs $12.99 per month for standard subscribers after Amazon's February 2026 price increase.
+Amazon Prime members get a discount, paying $11.99 per month.
+It's important to note that Amazon Music Unlimited is different from the Amazon Music that comes included with Prime: the Prime version now covers the full 100-million-song catalog, but only in shuffle mode with limited skips, while Unlimited unlocks on-demand playback.

 Apple Music offers a one-month free trial, with occasional promotions extending it to three months.
-After that, pricing is $10.99 per month for individual users.
+After that, pricing is $10.99 per month for individual users, which now makes it two dollars cheaper than Amazon Music Unlimited.
 Students pay $5.99 per month, and families can get a shared plan for $16.99 per month, covering up to six people.

 Music Library: Who Offers More Songs?